gataca-io/gataca.io/content/mdpages/privacy-policy.md

 ### Business Transaction

-If Gataca, Inc. is involved in a merger, acquisition or asset sale, your Personal Data may be transferred.
+If Gataca is involved in a merger, acquisition or asset sale, your Personal Data may be transferred.
 We will provide notice before your Personal Data is transferred and becomes subject to a different Privacy Policy.

 ### Disclosure for Law Enforcement